 Cincinnati, OH 45999

 Okay, so you’ve filed the Articles of Organization, designated a registered agent, adopted an operating agreement, and filed for an EIN.
 Time to start doing business, right?
 Sorry, there are a couple of additional steps you may need to take first.
 But don’t worry, you’re almost there!

 Step 6: Taxes, Licensing & Income Reporting

-Though approval for licenses and permits may come from a variety of different agencies, geauxBIZ is the conduit for all licensing procedures.
+Different licenses and permits are managed by different agencies, but you can use geauxBIZ as the conduit for all licensing procedures.